dagnybrand/DomerRoverSoftware/README.md

 # Notre Dame's Domer Rover Official GitHub
 Domer Rover is Notre Dame's Official Mars Rover Competition Team which competes in the University Rover Challenge

-This repository is home to code developed by the Domer Rover Software Team, led by Dagny Brand (dbrand@nd.edu) and Michael Asgam (magsam2@nd.edu)
+This repository is home to code developed by the Domer Rover Software Team, led by Dagny Brand (dbrand@nd.edu) and Michael Agsam (magsam2@nd.edu)

 Check out the full Domer Rover team on [LinkedIn](https://www.linkedin.com/company/domer-rover/mycompany/)!